gaehlerm/SoftwareEngineering/README.md

 Similar things belong together.
 It sounds fairly trivial and it is extremely helpful when designing code.
 And it’s true for pretty much any aspect in programming.
 Not only code objects, but also abstract concepts.

 There is a market for food and further down the road there is a store selling electronics.
 Each kind of store has its own domain.
 If you find a market store selling apples, chances are high that the next store sells apples as well.
 It is just normal that similar things align together.
-The same holds for code.
+The same holds true for code.
 Functions are bundled together by their functionality, as are classes.
 This makes them easier to find if you search for some specific functionality.
 At the same time, they should also have the same level of abstraction.
 The main function, for example, consists only of a few high-level function calls.
 No string manipulations or other low-level stuff.
 These low-level functions are buried somewhere in a deeper level of abstraction.

 Also bugs tend to cluster inside your code.
 Did you find a bug in some very complicated part of the code?
 Chances are you will find more bugs in the same area of the code.